ajv-validator/ajv-keywords/README.md

 - `toLowerCase`: convert to lower case
 - `toUpperCase`: convert to upper case
 - `toEnumCase`: change string case to be equal to one of `enum` values in the schema
-- `normalize`: replace inner multiple spaces with a single space
+- `normalizeSpaces`: replace all multiple white spaces with a single white space in a string
+- `trimInner`: remove all white spaces only inside/within string

 Transformations are applied in the order they are listed.